jimpaly/DinoBot/README.md

 ***

-**Note if you want to use the bot for your own server:** Go to `/src/private.json` and add your bot token for the bot to work!
+**Note if you want to use the bot for your own server:** Go to [`/src/private-template.json`](https://github.com/jimpaly/DinoBot/blob/master/src/private-template.json), rename it to `private.json`, and add your bot token for the bot to work!